CallumBoase/react-into-html/readme.md

 This library helps these problems, by providing a workable environment for developing react components that can be loaded into a static HTML pages via a single script tag (containing all required dependencies) and rendered into a target DIV as required.

+## Security
+* Note that all code you write and bundle using this library is CLIENT-SIDE!
+So don't include any sensitive information, API keys or similar!

 ## Setting up your development environment
 1. Fork this repo from github.com and open it in VS Studio Code.
 2. Open a terminal and run `NPM install` to install dependancies